jimvdl/rs-cache/README.md

 rs-cache = "0.1"
 ```

 Examples can be found in the [examples](examples/) directory.
-These examples include the basic use cases and the more advanced use cases.
+These examples include basic use cases and more advanced use cases such as the update protocol.

 ## Sources